20+ Places to Get Presidential in the DMV

 The John F. Kennedy Center for the Performing Arts

-The John F. Kennedy Center for the Performing Arts was named in 1964 as a memorial to assassinated President John F. Kennedy, our nation’s 35th President.
-While locals often visit for a wide variety of live performances, you’re invited to take a tour of this special landmark.
+The John F. Kennedy Center for the Performing Arts was named in 1964 as a memorial to our 35th President.
+You’re invited to take a tour of this special landmark.

 Presidents Park (Busts)